gguljanov/gguljanov/README.md

 -->

 ### Pruned Skewed Kalman Filter and Smoother: With Applications to the Yield Curve and Asymmetric Monetary Policy Shocks
-A project from my doctoral thesis where I together with co-authors
+A project from my doctoral thesis where I, together with co-authors,
 - developed pruning algorithm for the skewed Kalman filter
 - derived skewed Kalman smoother
 - estimated Yield Curve and a small-scale DSGE model assuming skewness for structural shocks